Quality

 Mitsubishi Elevator and Escalator Safety Campaign

-The Mitsubishi Electric Group conducts the Mitsubishi Elevator and Escalator Safety Campaign, which includes user briefings to promote awareness of proper and safe elevator and escalator usage.
-Additional briefings are held for apartment and building owners and managers, focusing on daily management practices and emergency response procedures.
-These sessions have been attended by more than 300,000 people to date and will continue to be held as an important safety activity of the Mitsubishi Electric Group.
+The Mitsubishi Electric Group conducts the Mitsubishi Elevator and Escalator Safety Campaign, which includes two types of briefing sessions: User Briefings to raise awareness among elevator and escalator users about proper usage, and Facility Manager Briefings to provide building owners and facility managers with guidance on daily management practices and emergency response procedures.
+These sessions have been attended by more than 300,000 people to date and will continue to be held as one of the important safety activities of the Mitsubishi Electric Group.

 Basic Policy